Ashish-simpleCoder/classic-react-hooks/CONTRIBUTING.md

 ## Repo Setup

-The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).
+The package manager used to install and link dependencies should be [pnpm](https://pnpm.io/) v8.12.0 or higher.
 NodeJS version should be v18.14.2 or higher

 1. Run `pnpm install` in root folder